stakit/stakit/readme.md

 ## Features
 - **modular**: you never have what you don't need, but you can `npm install` it
 - **small api**: it only has 7 core methods, only 3 of them you must use
+- **framework agnostic**: works with any framework that can output a string
-- **no constrainst**: you are never limited by the features and templates of a static-site generator
+- **no constraints**: you are never limited by the features and templates of a static-site generator
 - **fast, memory efficient**: heavily using streams

 ## Installation